César Hidalgo: The Observatory of Economic Complexity (OEC) (2011)

-The OEC is a tool that makes available international trade data through more than 20 million visualizations.
+The OEC is a tool that makes available international trade data through millions of visualizations.
 The Observatory of Economic Complexity focuses on the mix of products that countries export because this product mix is predictive of a country's future patterns of diversification, G.D.P. growth, and income inequality.
-The OEC was co-authored with Alex Simões, who developed this platform as his master thesis in the Macro Connections group at the MIT Media Lab.
+The OEC was co-authored with Alex Simões, who developed this platform as his master’s thesis in the Macro Connections group at the MIT Media Lab.
+Today, the OEC is developed by Datawheel LLC, a company co-founded by Hidalgo and Simões together with David Landry.

-DataViva
+DataViva (2013)

 DataViva is a visualization engine that makes available regional development data for all of Brazil through more than 1 billion visualizations.
 These visualizations include trade data, employment data and education data, for each of Brazil's more than 5000 municipalities and its hundreds of products, industries and occupations.
 DataViva was developed in a collaboration between Hidalgo, Alex Simões and Dave Landry, and the government of Minas Gerais in Brazil, including Minas's government department of strategic priorities and FAPEMIG, Minas Science funding agency.